 - The number of 1’s in the supernet mask is always less than the number of network identifier bits.

-- For supernet mask, bits are borrowed from the network identifier bits.
+- For a supernet mask, bits are borrowed from the network identifier bits.

-- The Supernet mask is applicable for two or more network.
-These all network should be of the same IP address class.
+- The Supernet mask is applicable for two or more networks.
+These networks should be of the same IP address class.

 These are the very important point you should know.
 You can see lots of questions in various placement interviews and to find the difference between subnetting and supernetting.

 If you are looking for a reference book to prepare for computer networking, I would like to recommend you a Computer Networks by Tanenbaum book.
 No other book can beat this one if you want to extract knowledge from this gold mine.
 Go for it!

 Computer networking is my favorite topic.
 It is really so interesting.
 If you have any point to discuss over subnetting vs supernetting, feel free to write in the comment section below.
 I will try to reply you as soon as possible.